-We all know the old philosophy question, “If a tree falls in the forest and no one hears it did it still make a sound?”
-Regardless of where you come out on the question, if you’re a technology marketer about to bring a new product out the answer is a resounding “NO.” Back in the day a launch was pretty straightforward, varying only by scale: put out a press release, get your media prepped, coordinate your advertising, mailings and coordinate customer updates, tradeshows, collateral.
+Back in the day a launch was pretty straightforward, varying only by scale: put out a press release, get your media prepped, coordinate your advertising, mailings and coordinate customer updates, trade shows, collateral.
 There were natural gathering points for announcements and people waited eagerly to see what was new and exciting.

 That was then.

-Seventh, wherever possible, use whatever customer information you can.
-Whether it’s an anonymized case study or a full-fledged testimonial, or even a single quote from a beta customer, that adds dramatic credibility to your efforts.
-If they’ll talk to the press or analysts, all the better.
-If they’ll appear on your behalf at an event, better still.
-Regardless of how much or how little, find someone other than your own people who will say something about what you’ve brought out to market.
+Whether it’s a case study, a testimonial, or even just a single quote, it adds dramatic credibility to your efforts.
+Regardless of how much or how little, find someone other than your own people who will say something about what you’ve brought to the market.

 Alan E. Gold is the Chief Marketing Officer at TradeStone Software, Inc. Follow him on twitter @alanegold or email him at firstname.lastname@example.org or reach him on skype by his handle: alan.gold